How Does Alcohol Abuse Cause Alcohol Dependence?

 - Giving up on favorite recreational or once-important social activities to satisfy one’s alcohol cravings.

 Get on the Road to Recovery with Alcoholism Treatment

 When individuals struggle with alcohol use disorder, they may feel as though there is no end in sight.
 Don’t give up hope because overcoming alcoholism is a process.
 Fortunately, there is a wide variety of treatment options available today that will help you recover from alcoholism and get back to living a fulfilling and healthy life.
-For safety reasons, heavy drinkers should seek medical attention from a professional detox treatment center before discontinuing alcohol consumption.
+For safety reasons, before discontinuing alcohol consumption and coming to Spark to Recovery, heavy drinkers should seek medical attention from a professional detox treatment center.
 Severe alcoholism is known to cause dangerous withdrawal symptoms such as seizures, delirium tremens (DT’s) which is why alcohol detox should never be carried out on one’s own.

 Common alcohol withdrawal symptoms may include:

 After you have detoxed from alcohol, Spark To Recovery has a certified team of clinical staff to monitor our clients and manage their alcohol withdrawal symptoms.
 We have an unwavering commitment to ensuring all clients receive the highest quality of care possible.

 - Do you instinctively reach for an alcoholic beverage upon waking up to feel better?

 - Have you ever tried to stop drinking by switching from beer to liquor, and vice versa?

 - Are loved ones bothered by your excessive intake of alcohol?

 - Have you experienced blackouts while drinking and cannot remember what happened?